-A. Even in the three years I’ve been here, artisan products from premium soft drinks to cheeses have increased dramatically.
+A. Even since I’ve been here, artisan products from premium soft drinks to cheeses have increased dramatically.
 Uplift in craft beer has also shown significant growth.

 Q. What are your hopes or ambitions for the food and drink industry?

-A. I hope it continues to thrive and despite others in the UK foodservice sector closing down recently, that Williamson’s continues to grow, develop opportunities and service our customers well.
+A. I hope it continues to thrive and that Williamson’s continues to grow, develop opportunities and service our customers well.